appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 The old iOS and Android (UiAutomator 1) drivers and related tools (e.g., `authorize-ios`) have been removed.
 They haven't been relevant for many years anyway.

+### :bangbang: Server can no longer be started with `--port 0`

+In Appium 1.x, it was possible to specify `--port 0` during server startup.
+This had the effect of starting Appium on a random free port.
+In Appium 2.0, port values must be `1` or higher.
+The random port assignment was never an intentional feature of Appium 1.x, but a consequence of how Node's HTTP servers work and the fact that there was no port input validation in Appium 1.x.
+If you want to find a random free port to start Appium on, you must now take care of this on your own prior to starting Appium.
+Starting Appium on an explicit and known port is the correct practice moving forward.

 ### :warning: Internal packages renamed

 Some Appium-internal NPM packages have been renamed (for example, `appium-base-driver` is now `@appium/base-driver`).
 This is not a breaking change for Appium users, only for people who have built software that directly incorporates Appium's code.